 |---|---|---|

-| Sparkling Water with Citrus | Sparkling water, lemon or lime wedges | Serve with a wedge of lemon or lime for a citrusy fizz |
+| Sparkling Water with Citrus | Sparkling water, wedges of lemon or lime | For a cooler citrus fizz, serve with either lemon or lime wedge |

-| Iced Tea with Honey | Brewed tea, honey, ice | Make iced tea at home, sweeten with a little honey |
+| Iced Tea with Honey | Brewed tea, honey, ice | Brew iced tea at home, add a little honey |

-| Fruit-and-Herb-Infused Water | Water, fruits (berries, citrus), fresh herbs (mint, basil) | Infuse water with fruits and herbs for a refreshing flavor |
+| Fruit-and-Herb-Infused Water | Water, fruits (berries, citrus), fresh herbs (mint, basil) | Add flavor by infusion: Water is easy to drink, but it can always use a boost |

 Easy Tailgate Food No Cooking